I recently received the following email from an Evangelical man named Jeff.

 Jeff

 Where do I begin?
-It’s clear that Jeff doubts whether I was a True Christian®.
-Over the past decade, I have received countless email and blog comments that have asserted the same: that I was never a Christian; that I was deceived; that I was a wolf among sheep.
-Making these baseless assertions allow my critics to dismiss my story out of hand.
+Jeff doubts whether I was a True Christian®.
+Over the past seventeen years, I have received countless emails, blog comments, and social media messages that have asserted the same: that I was never a Christian; that I was deceived; that I was a wolf among sheep.
+Making these baseless assertions allows my critics to dismiss my story out of hand.
 It allows them to toss me aside into the reject bin that’s filled with countless other people who went to church but never knew the saving grace of Jesus Christ.

 Bruce, you are now an atheist.
 You don’t believe the Christian God exists, so why does it matter to you that people accept your confession of faith as true?
 What I want from people is for them to accept my story at face value.
 When I write about the past, I focus on what I believed at that time.
 Yes, I was worshiping a myth, but in my mind, I believed I was worshiping the one true God.
 In my mind, I believed that Jesus had saved me from my sins and called me to be a preacher of the gospel.
 I believed that the Bible was a supernatural text inspired by a supernatural God.
 I believed God, in the person of the Holy Spirit, lived inside of me.
 All of these beliefs were nonsensical, yet, at the time, I believed them with all my heart.
 Thus, I find it offensive when some Evangelicals dismiss my testimony of faith with a wave of the hand, saying that I never was a Christian.
 All I am asking is that people accept my story as it is and not try to read their personal judgments, opinions, and theology into my story.
 When the Jeffs of the world tell me they are Christians, I accept that what they are telling me is true.
 That’s how human interactions work.
 We respectfully allow others to tell their own stories.
 After all, who knows his story better than the person telling it, right?